 and Mrs Clung.

-The middle row consists of E Mullholand, J Rea, E Judge, G Steele, Unknown,
+Middle row has E Mullholand, J Rea, E Judge, G Steele, Unknown, J King, Unknown,

 The front row has G McDowell, Unknown, S McDowell, L Livingstone, R McKelvey